 This number should be calculated by the sales terminal (satellite) and entered here.
 It is the number of codes that can be issued in one day.
 The sales terminal will calculate the maximum number.
+If you wish to limit the number of possible guesses you should set this number at the sales terminal and at the GXP to a lower value.
 If you wish to limit the risk of someone fraudulently guessing a wash code you should set this number at the GXP and sales terminal to a lower value.

-5.4.4.5 Network Mask
+5.4.5.5 Network Mask